UnfoldedInc/basemap-layers/README.md

 image texture on the mesh (i.e. satellite imagery).
 While this is great, by default it hides any vector layers rendered by the underlying Mapbox GL JS, because those layers have elevation 0.
-This means that it's hard to interpret the terrain or lose track of where you are.
+This means that it's hard to interpret the terrain and easy to lose track of where you are.

 [mapbox_3d_tweet]: https://twitter.com/Mapbox/status/1222605626053783552
 [deckgl_terrain_layer]: https://github.com/uber/deck.gl/blob/master/docs/layers/terrain-layer.md